Black Nazarene: Pious cult and veneration

 A replica of the Nuestro Padre Jesús Nazareno at Plaza Miranda during the 2011 Traslación.

-Devotees raise their hands to receive blessings of the Nuestro Padre Jesús Nazareno after Mass at Quiapo Church.
+Devotees raise their hands to receive blessings from the Jesús Nazareno following Mass at Quiapo Church.

-Veneration of the Nuestro Padre Jesús Nazareno is rooted among Filipinos who strongly identify with the passion and suffering of Christ the image depicts.
+Veneration of the Jesús Nazareno is rooted among Filipinos who strongly identify with the passion and suffering of Christ the image depicts.
 Many devotees of the venerated image relate their poverty and daily struggles to the Passion of Christ.

-Some believers practice walking in barefoot as a form of piety while others make an effort to ride on the carriage in the belief of obtaining graces from the devotional image.
-Prior to the Second Vatican Council, procession of the image was relatively solemn and peaceful.
-The rowdy and massive nature of the procession began in the 1960s as the population grew and greater hype surrounded the image.
+Some believers practice walking in barefoot as a form of piety while others make an effort to ride its carriage in the belief it imparts blessings.
+Prior to the Second Vatican Council, processions of the image was relatively solemn and peaceful, becoming larger and rowdier in the 1970s.

-While the actual patron saint of the basilica is John the Baptist (making its feast day June 24, concurrent with the secular Manila Day), the Black Nazarene and its Traslación are more popular.
+While the titular patron saint of the basilica is John the Baptist (making its feast day June 24, coinciding with the secular Araw ng Maynila), the Jesús Nazareno and its January 9 Traslación are more popular.

 At the end of each Mass said in the basilica, devotees pay homage to the image by clapping their hands.
-In addition to the novena, Traslación, Pahalík, and the Pabihis, the Pasindí ("lighting") or lighting of votive candles is another popular devotion, as is the decades-old, reverential custom of creeping on one's knees down the main aisle towards the altar and image.
+In addition to the novena, Traslación, Pahalík, and the Pabihis, the Pasindí ("lighting", i.e. of votive candles) is another popular devotion, as is the old, reverential custom of creeping on one's knees down the main aisle towards the image on the altar.

-The Friday of each week in the year (except Good Friday, the image's liturgical commemoration) is colloquially known in Metro Manila as "Quiapo Day", since the novena for the image is held on this day nationwide.
+All Fridays of the year (except Good Friday) are colloquially known in Metro Manila as "Quiapo Day", since the novena for the image is held on this day nationwide.
 As with Wednesday (which is comparably called "Baclaran Day"), this day is associated with heavy traffic around the basilica due to the influx of devotees and pilgrims.

-The attached Nazarene Catholic School (formerly the Quiapo Parochial School) reflects the devotion of school authorities; its official newsletter is likewise named "The Nazarene", with pupils called "Nazareñans."
+The attached Nazarene Catholic School (formerly Quiapo Parochial School) reflects the devotion of school authorities; its official newsletter is likewise named "The Nazarene", with pupils called "Nazareñans."

-The largest annual procession for the Nuestro Padre Jesús Nazareno is the January 9 Traslación procession on the Feast of the Black Nazarene, attracting millions of Catholic devotees, who try to touch or get their towel wiped by the image carriers on the image to attain its blessings and power.
+The largest annual procession for the Nuestro Padre Jesús Nazareno is the January 9 Traslación procession on the Feast of Jesús Nazareno, attracting millions of Catholic devotees, who try to touch or have cloth wiped by the image carriers on the image to obtain its blessings and miraculous powers.
 Along with Santo Niño (Child Jesus), it is the most popular object of devotion in the Philippines.
-In 2011, over six million Catholic devotees flocked to the Feast of the Black Nazarene.
+In 2011, over six million Catholic devotees flocked to the Feast of Jesús Nazareno.

 Music

 The hymn Nuestro Padre Jesús Nazareno was composed by National Artist of the Philippines, Lucio San Pedro to honor the image.
 It is used by the basilica as the official anthem to the image and associated rites.

-The image is also prominently featured on the front cover of Pabasa books, a Lenten manual hymn commemorating the life and Passion of Jesus Christ.
+The statue is also a common image on front covers of the Pasyóng Mahál, an indigenous epic poem on the life, Passion, and death of Jesus, which is chanted every holy Week.